 An income tax credit is available in an amount equal to twentyfive (25%) of the total costs and expenses in rehabilitating eligible property certified as a historic structure or structure in a certified historic district.
 The taxpayer may elect to claim a rebate of seventy-five (75%) of the amount that would be eligible to claim in lieu of claiming the credit.
 The rebate shall be subject to approval by the Department of Archives and History and shall be redeemed with the Department of Revenue for an immediate cash payment.
 A taxpayer claiming a credit instead of a rebate shall claim the credit on the income tax return for the tax year for which the credit is certified.
 Not-for profit entities are not eligible for this credit.
 The Mississippi Department of Archives and History is responsible for certifying the amount of the eligible costs and expenses and whether the rehabilitation is consistent with set standards.
 Once you have received certification of eligibility from MDAH, the certification should be attached to the income tax return on which the credit is claimed.
-Effective July 1, 2020.
-House Bill 1729 extended the date of credit to December 31, 2030.
+A taxpayer may elect to claim a historical rehabilitation rebate in lieu of claiming a tax credit by allowing the election to be made at any time after the certification of the rebate.
+If the taxpayer has utilized a tax credit on an income tax return prior to making an election to claim a rebate, then the available rebate will be reduced by the amount of credit utilized.